ironman-tetsuo/scRNA-seq_Goldfish_retina/README.md

 Data sets of goldfish and those of zebrafish (Hoang 2020, http://bioinfo.wilmer.jhu.edu/jiewang/scRNAseq/Count_matrix/) were integrated using NormalizeData/FindVariableFeatures/SelectIntegrationFeatures/FindIntegrationAnchors.
 Thereafter, data was scaled and PCA and UMAP were conducted.
 FindNeighbors/FindClusters functions were used to annotated cell types and mark/remove putative doublet cells.
+The input datasets are available in the figshare repository (DOI:10.6084/m9.figshare.20496825).

 ## Data load